TwilCynder/kuribrawl/README.md

 ### Kuribrawl Editor
 A visual interface allowing the user to edit game data (mainly, the information contained in [descriptors](./doc/public/modding.md/#)).
 Written in java, it is compiled as a Jar archive, which requires java to run.
-A proper user manual will be provided soon.
+A proper user manual will be provided """soon""".